batzner/similarity-transformation-js/README.md

 # similarity-transformation-js

-Implementation of Shinji Umeyama's similarity transformation algorithm in ES6
+Implementation of Shinji Umeyama's similarity transformation algorithm in ES6.
+For more info, see the corresponding blog post at https://theblog.github.io/post/visualizing-travel-times-with-multidimensional-scaling/.

 ## Usage